Stormy9/Stormy9.github.io/CS460/references/bootstrap/index.md

 ---
 ---
 ## Bootstrap Responsive Controls

-The Bootstrap 4 grid system has five classes:
+The Bootstrap Grid System has five classes:

-.col- (extra small devices - screen width less than 576px)
+* [blank] (x-small: screen width < 576px)
-.col-sm- (small devices - screen width equal to or greater than 576px)
+* `sm` (small: screen width >= 576px)
-.col-md- (medium devices - screen width equal to or greater than 768px)
+* `md` (medium: screen width >= 768px)
-.col-lg- (large devices - screen width equal to or greater than 992px)
+* `lg` (large: screen width >= 992px)
-.col-xl- (xlarge devices - screen width equal to or greater than 1200px)
+* `xl` (x-large devices: screen width >= 1200px)

+Note that `x-small` is only used with `column`s.

+The other four classes are also used for responsiveness of <a href="https://www.w3schools.com/bootstrap4/bootstrap_tables.asp" target="_blank">tables</a> (scroll to "responsive") & <a href="https://www.w3schools.com/bootstrap4/bootstrap_navbar.asp" target="_blank">navbars</a> (right at the top)

+..... and possibly/probably some other stuff.   [=

+Essentially, this tells the browser when to start stacking columns, instead of adding a horizontal scroll bar, when the content width exceeds the viewport.

+Note that each class scales up... for instance, if you want to cover `sm` and `md`, you need to do `sm`.

+I'm not sure how to explain this -- but I noticed that it kinda works backwards from what I initially thought, when I was playing with what it would do.   [=

+Use any of the `repl`s at W3Schools to play with how it responds to re-sizing the viewport!

+The Official Bootstrap site explains it in detail <a href="https://getbootstrap.com/docs/4.3/layout/overview/#responsive-breakpoints" target="_blank">here</a>.

 <br>